 Do you receive a credential?
 Upon registration, a receipt is issued.
 You are not required to keep a copy of the receipt in each commercial motor vehicle.
 Enforcement officers across the nation can check on line to see the UCR registration.

 How do you register?
-You may register on line or download a copy of the UCR application.
+You may register on line at www.ucr.gov.
 Oklahoma-based registrants must use Oklahoma as their registration state.
 Florida-based registrants may use Oklahoma as their registration state.

 Upon what conditions would I have to pay UCR fees for prior years?
-If you conducted any interstate operations during 2015 and/or 2016, the designated fees are due and payable.
-Your 2017 registration cannot be processed until your company is current with all fees owed for prior years.
+If you conducted any interstate operations during 2019, the designated fees are due and payable.
+Your 2019 registration cannot be processed until your company is current with all fees owed for prior years.
 Failure to pay UCR fees may result in fines or penalties.